fuffr/fuffr-ios/Tutorial.md

 * Basic knowledge of Objective-C and iOS development.
 * A Mac running a recent version of Xcode.
 * An iPhone 5/5C/5S running iOS 7 or higher.
-(You can also use iPhone 4S, but the case is designed for the iPhone 5 form factor.)
+(You can also use iPhone 4S, but Fuffr is designed for the iPhone 5 form factor.)
-* Please note that you cannot run Fuffr apps in the iOS Simulator, because it lacks support for BLE (Bluetooth Low Energy) needed to connect to the sensor case.
+* Please note that you cannot run Fuffr apps in the iOS Simulator, because it lacks support for BLE (Bluetooth Low Energy) needed to connect to Fuffr.
 * The source code for the Fuffr library and the example apps (available on GitHub).
+* Fuffr hardware (contact hello@fuffr.com for information on availability).

 ## Get the source code

 You have two options:

-* Install Git and clone the Fuffr GitHub repository using the command:
+Install Git and clone the Fuffr GitHub repository using the command:

-    git clone (TODO: insert url here)
+    git clone git@github.com:fuffr/fuffr-code.git

-* Download the code as a zip-file by clicking **Download ZIP** on the GitHub page (TODO: insert link).
+Download the code as a zip-file by clicking **Download ZIP** on [GitHub](https://github.com/fuffr/fuffr-code).

 ## Run the example apps

 The quickest way to get started is by exploring the example apps:

-* **FuffrHello** - This is a minimal example that shows how to control two circles using the left and right sensor arrays or the case.
-This example uses a single touch interaction style for each side of the case.
+**FuffrHello** - This is a minimal example that shows how to control two circles using the left and right sensor arrays.
+This example uses a single touch interaction style for each side.

-* **FuffrDots** - A minimal example that illustrates how to access multi touch data.
+**FuffrDots** - A minimal example that illustrates how to access multi touch data.
 For each touch point, a circle is drawn.

-* **FuffrMap** - Example app that show how to navigate Apple maps with the sensor case.
+**FuffrMap** - Example app that show how to navigate Apple maps with Fuffr.
 Use right side finger to pan (scroll) across the map, and the left side finger to zoom the map with up/down movements.

-* **FuffrJS** - This example demonstrates how to interface with JavaScript and pass touch events to an app written in HTML/JS.
+**FuffrJS** - This example demonstrates how to interface with JavaScript and pass touch events to an app written in HTML/JS.

 ## Add the FuffrLib to your own app

+**You only need to read the following if you wish to use Fuffr with your existing apps.
+The examples that comes with Fuffr are already set up properly.**

 **FuffrLib** is an Xcode library you can add to your own iOS applications.

 Follow these steps to include the library into you app:

-* Open your application in Xcode.
+Open your application in Xcode.

-* Make sure that no other application that includes FuffrLib is open in Xcode.
+Make sure that no other application that includes FuffrLib is open in Xcode.

-* From the Finder, drag and drop the file **FuffrLib.xcodeproj** into the Xcode Project Navigator.
+From the Finder, drag and drop the file **FuffrLib.xcodeproj** into the Xcode Project Navigator.

-* Select your project (the topmost entry) in the Project Navigator and select tab **Build Settings**.
+Select your project (the topmost entry) in the Project Navigator and select tab **Build Settings**.

-* Under **Search Paths/Header Search Paths**, enter the following in the Debug and Release fields (make sure to include also the quote marks):
+Under **Search Paths/Header Search Paths**, enter the following in the Debug and Release fields (make sure to include also the quote marks):

     "$(TARGET\_BUILD\_DIR)/usr/local/lib/include" "$(OBJROOT)/UninstalledProducts/include" "$(BUILT\_PRODUCTS\_DIR)"

-* Under **Linking/Other Linker Flags**, enter the following in the Debug and Release fields:
+Under **Linking/Other Linker Flags**, enter the following in the Debug and Release fields:

     -ObjC

-* Next select tab **Build Phases**.
+Next select tab **Build Phases**.

-* Under **Target Dependencies**, click **+** (plus) and add **FuffrLib**.
+Under **Target Dependencies**, click **+** (plus) and add **FuffrLib**.

 * Under **Link Binary With Libraries**, click **+** (plus) and add **libFuffrLib.a**.